Convex-Dev/design/papers/convex-whitepaper.md

 #### Embedding

-Small Data Values can usually be Embedded within another Cell (e.g. a Cell representing part of a larger data structure).
+Small Data Values can usually be Embedded within the Encoding of another Cell (typically a Cell representing part of a larger data structure).
 In most cases, this avoids the need to construct and store separate cells for small primitive values, and often small data structures themselves can be fully embedded.

-For example the vector `[1 2]` is encoded as a 6 byte sequence (`800209010902`) which can be seen to embed the values `1` (`0901`) and 2 (`0902`).
+For example the vector `[1 2]` is encoded as a 6 byte sequence (`0x800209010902`) which can be seen to embed the values `1` (`0901`) and 2 (`0902`).

-Currently, most data values with an encoding size of up to 140 bytes are automatically embedded.
-This heuristic may be modified based on further testing and profiling but it seems reasonable: per-Cell storage overheads make it inefficient to separately store small objects, and by compressing many small objects into a single Cell we avoid the need to compute separate SHA3-256 VIDs for each, which we have observed to be a bottleneck in some cases.
+Currently, Cells with an Encoding size of up to **140 bytes** are automatically embedded.
+This heuristic may be modified based on further testing and profiling but it seems reasonable: per-Cell storage overheads make it inefficient to separately store such small objects, and by compressing many small objects into a single Cell we avoid the need to compute separate SHA3-256 VIDs for each, which we have observed to be a bottleneck in some cases.

 #### Convergence